 Provide a list of alternative scenarios to the project activity that comply with mandatory legislation and regulations considering enforcement in the applicable geographic region.

-- 1) Where the proposed project activity is the only remaining alternative, the proposed project activity is not additional. - 2) Otherwise, proceed to Step 2 (barrier analysis) or Step 3 (investment analysis).
+1) Where the proposed project activity is the only remaining alternative, the proposed project activity is not additional.